aleksandrresetnikov/fastLPI-decompile-tool/README.md

 Usage: <strong>jd-gui-forLPI </strong>\<path to jar file\> - Next to the selected jar file (in the same folder) an xml document will be created with the contents of this jar file (classes, fields, motods and their access level).
 Next, you can connect the fastLPI-decompile-tool library to your C Sharp project, and use it to find out the entire contents of the jar, as well as the access level of classes, motods, fields, etc. You can also find interfaces, enumerations, etc.

-### You can download the jd-gui-forLPI source <a href="https://github.com/aleksandrresetnikov/fastLPI-decompile-tool/blob/main/Files/jd-gui-forLPI/source%20code.zip">here</a>.
+#### You can download the jd-gui-forLPI source <a href="https://github.com/aleksandrresetnikov/fastLPI-decompile-tool/blob/main/Files/jd-gui-forLPI/source%20code.zip">here</a>.
+#### You can use the <a href="https://github.com/flyingmessages/fastLPI-decompile-tool-example">excellent example</a> using fastLPI-decompile-tool.

+For more examples and help just email me (aleksandrresetnikov093@gmail.com).

+## Help in development:
+At the moment I am working on this project alone from two accounts (the second account is needed to create a fork with an example).
+At the moment there are a large number of shortcomings, performance problems, as well as unfinished code analytics.

+If you would like to contribute to this project, please email me (aleksandrresetnikov093@gmail.com).

-## Additionally.
+## Additionally:
 I started developing a java source code analyzer to determine which packages, classes, methods are in the library.

 ## New: